liannedepante/liannedepante.github.io/_projects/03_CIDS.md

 ---
 layout: page
-title: "Comparative analysis of Taiwan and Philippine semiconductor industry"
+title: "Comparative analysis of Taiwan-Philippine semiconductor industries"
 description: "Semiconductor Industry Development in Taiwan and the Philippines: Comparative Insights for the Global South"
 img: assets/img/project-cids.jpg
 importance: 3